xitrum-framework/xitrum-doc/guide/restful.rst

 Swagger UI uses the above information to generate interactive API doc.

-Params other than Swagger.IntPath above: BytePath, IntQuery, StringForm etc.
+Params other than Swagger.IntPath and Swagger.OptionalStringQuery above: BytePath, IntQuery, OptionalStringForm etc.
 They are in the form:

 * <Value type><Param type>